john-cd/rust_howto/bk/src/categories/command-line-interface/ansi_terminal.md

 Termion aims to be simple and yet expressive.
 It is bindless, meaning that it is not a front-end to some other library (e.g., ncurses or termbox), but a standalone library directly talking to the TTY.

-Termion is a pure Rust library that provides a cross-platform interface for controlling the terminal.
+Termion is a pure Rust library that provides a [cross-platform][p-cross-platform] interface for controlling the terminal.
 It gives access to advanced terminal features like cursor manipulation, color control, and raw mode, enabling developers to create interactive command-line applications.
 Being pure Rust, it avoids external dependencies and offers predictable performance.

 ## `colored` {#colored}